Why Adalo Works for Building an Online Learning Platform

 - Payment processing via Stripe

-- Cross-platform publishing (web, iOS, Android)
+- Cross-platform publishing (web, iOS, Android) from a single codebase

 - Component Marketplace for extended functionality